callanicha/callanicha/README.md

 ## Hellooo, I'm Natthanicha VONGJARIT 🎀

-- Feel free to call me by my nickname, Calla
+- Feel free to call me by my nickname, 🩷Calla🩷
 - I'm a thai student, currently based in Paris

 ## I'm working on 👩🏻‍💻✨